Nepcam/mission-1/README.md

 # Mission-1

 Mock up landing page.
-Learning how to implement a chatbot
+Learning how to implement a chatbot.
+Part of the MIssion Ready HQ project.

 Great tutorial on learning how to make a simple chatbot https://cloud.ibm.com/docs/assistant?topic=assistant-getting-started#getting-started